elenderg/PAL-1000/instruções de compilação.md

 `Move the rider (compiler rules).`

-`put "~inline " then the global's name then " type_" into a name.`
+`put "~inline " then the global's name then " type" into a name.`

-`Put the name then "_s_" into a plural name.`
+`Put the name then "s" into a plural name.`

-`Add a type to the types given the name and the plural name and "_record_" and the global's locus.`
+`Add a type to the types given the name and the plural name and "record" and the global's locus.`

 `Index the type.`